 Motion of ideal fluids.
 Streamlines and streamline flow.
 The continuity equation.
 Euler's equation for an incompressible fluid.
 Steady flow.
-Bernoulli's theorem and its applications.
+Bernoulli's theorem and its applications for gaseous floe under isothermal and adiabatic condition.
 Toricelli's expression for the velocity of efflux of a liquid.
 Venturimeter.
-Kinematics of Moving Fluids, Poiseuille's Equation for Flow of a Liquid through Capillary, Bernoulli's theorem for gaseous flow-isothermal and adiabatic flow.
-Principle of Pitot tube.
+Kinematics of Moving Fluids, Poiseuille's Equation for Flow of a Liquid through Capillary.
+Working principle of Pitot tube.